trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 ### Register Issuer

-First lets grab our public_did
+First lets grab our account info.
+You can use an email address, walletId or PublicDID as identifiers for a wallet.
+We will use email.

 {{ proto_sample_start() }}
     === "Trinsic CLI"